fxkuehl/keyboard/layout.md

 The optimization will need to use a heuristic or statistical approach, such as a genetic algorithm or simulated annealing.

+---

 # Quality function

+In order to quantify how good or bad a keyboard layout is, a quality function is needed.
+That function includes the potential speed and comfort of typing a specific benchmark text.
+Computing the function for different keyboard layouts will give different results.
+Computing the function for different texts will also give different results.
+Texts written in the same language should give similar results.

 ## Criteria